Manifest Modular Invariance in the Near-Critical Ising Model: Basics of Bessel sums

 For general $K_{\nu}$, also with some power of $m$ in front, we replace the standard integral representation \eqref{DLMF1} with for example \be {m^{\nu} \over 2\pi n} K_{\nu}(2\pi n m ) = {\pi^{-\nu-5/2} \Gamma(\nu+{\scriptstyle{3 \over 2}})\over n^{\nu+2}} \int_0^{\infty}\! dx \, {x \sin (2\pi m n x) \over (x^2+1)^{\nu+3/2}} \; . \ee

-Leaving integral representations, a more direct way to obtain the square root sums in eq.\ \eqref{cexpl} is to use Poisson summation, as by Watson in \cite{Watson}, and reproduced and generalized in \cite{Berndt}: \be {\scriptstyle {1 \over 2}}\Gamma(\nu) +2\sum_{n=1}^{\infty}({\scriptstyle {1 \over 2}}nz)^{\nu}K_{\nu}(z) =\Gamma({\scriptstyle {1 \over 2}})\Gamma(\nu+{\scriptstyle {1 \over 2}}) z^{2\nu} \left({1 \over z^{2\nu+1}}+2\sum_{n=1}^{\infty} {1 \over (z^2+4n^2\pi^2)^{\nu+{\scriptstyle {1 \over 2}}}}\right) \; . \ee This formula is only valid for Re $\nu>0$, but Watson explains how to go to $\nu\rightarrow -1$ by analytic continuation.
+Leaving integral representations, a more direct way to obtain the square root sums in eq.\ \eqref{cexpl} is to use Poisson summation, as by Watson in \cite{Watson}, and reproduced and generalized in \cite{Berndt2}: \be {\scriptstyle {1 \over 2}}\Gamma(\nu) +2\sum_{n=1}^{\infty}({\scriptstyle {1 \over 2}}nz)^{\nu}K_{\nu}(z) =\Gamma({\scriptstyle {1 \over 2}})\Gamma(\nu+{\scriptstyle {1 \over 2}}) z^{2\nu} \left({1 \over z^{2\nu+1}}+2\sum_{n=1}^{\infty} {1 \over (z^2+4n^2\pi^2)^{\nu+{\scriptstyle {1 \over 2}}}}\right) \; . \ee This formula is only valid for Re $\nu>0$, but Watson explains how to go to $\nu\rightarrow -1$ by analytic continuation.
 We see that for $\nu\rightarrow -1$, indeed the corresponding sum for the $K_1$ Bessel function will involve a sum over terms like $\sqrt{z^2+4n^2\pi^2}$, as in eq.\ \eqref{cexpl} from which we began.

 The elementary manipulations above fit into a greater context as follows.
-If we know how an automorphic form transforms under Weyl reflection $s\rightarrow 1-s$ (cf.\ section \ref{Weylrefl}), this produces a summation identity for the Fourier sum.
+If we know how an automorphic form transforms, this produces a summation identity for the Fourier sum.
 For example, if we Fourier expand the identity ${E}_s(\tau_2)=E_s(1/\tau_2)$ we find an identity that according to \cite{Cohen} was given by Ramanujan:

 where $\sigma$ is the divisor function and $\xi(s)=\pi^{-s/2}\Gamma(s/2)\zeta(s)$.
 For $s=1$, when half-integer Bessel functions reduce to exponential functions, implies the modular transformation of the Dedekind function $|\eta(\tau)|$, that occurs in the partition function in \ref{Ejacobi}.